-Life insurance is contract between the Life insurance Company and the customer where by the life insurance company agrees to settle the claim in case of death of the policyholder or maturity of the policy in return for a considerable amount paid by the customer known as premium.
-Compare life insurance products from different life insurance companies on our portal and select the best life insurance policy plan as per your requirements.
+Life insurance is a contract between the Life insurance Company and the customer whereby the life insurance company agrees to settle the claim in case of death of the policyholder or maturity of the policy in return for a considerable amount paid by the customer known as premium.
+Compare life insurance policies from different life insurance companies on our portal and select the best life insurance policy in India as per your requirements.
 Life insurance premium can be paid periodically or at one time depending on the financial capacity of the insured customer.

-Since life insurance policies are long term policies it is of utmost importance to select the right life insurance product and the right life insurance company.
-There are more than 25 life insurance companies operating in India out of which Life Insurance Corporation (LIC) of India is the oldest and government owned life insurance Company in India.
+Since life insurance policies are long-term policies it is of utmost importance to select the right life insurance product and the the best insurance company in India.
+There are more than 25 life insurance companies operating in India out of which Life Insurance Corporation (LIC) of India is the oldest and government-owned life insurance company in India.
 Life insurance policy contracts are made by mutual understanding between the life insurance company and the customer.
-Life insurance in the beginning was meant to be only Savings and Investment products, but with the advent of private life insurance companies in Indian market after the Nationalization a new product known as Term life insurance has been introduced in the market which has become quite popular within a few years of its launch.
+Life insurance, in the beginning, was meant to be only Savings and Investment products, but with the advent of private life insurance companies in the Indian market after the Nationalization, a new product known as Term life insurance has been introduced in the market which has become quite popular within a few years of its launch.

-Let us understand what are the points to compare before selecting the life insurance policy from different life insurance companies in India:-
+Let us understand what are the points to compare before selecting the best life insurance in India from different life insurance companies in India:-

 Premium & Sum Assured: